 Data from Individual Transects

-Before accessing data for individual sites or downloading part or all of the transect data, it is requested that individual users read the conditions for use of the data and fill out the access request below each time that they consult the electronic data files.
+Before accessing data for individual sites or downloading part or all of the transect data, it is requested that individual users read the conditions for use of the data.

 The information that is provided with each transect site is further documented from a number of other sources.
 Information about voucher specimens may be obtained by searching the TROPICOS database.
 Specimen information is also available on the Internet by searching for the plant name at http://www.tropicos.org/ and using the specimen lists and maps button.
 The capacity to conduct Web searches for unidentified specimens by collector and collection number is currently under development and is expected in the near future.

 Additional information about each site will be available in "Global Patterns of Plant Diversity: Alwyn H. Gentry's Forest Transect Data Set" currently in preparation by Oliver Phillips and James S. Miller for publication in Monographs in Systematic Botany from the Missouri Botanical Garden.
 The volume will provide information about environmental variables, precise location, collectors and voucher specimens, and a summary of floristic diversity data for each site.

 The collection of data, processing and identification of voucher specimens, and compilation and analysis of the data were enormous tasks which could never have been completed without contributions from research colleagues, assistants, students, and volunteers.
 Without their support, the data set would never have reached this size or significance.
 We have tried to compile a list of all of those who contributed, but our efforts will certainly fall short and we apologize for any omissions.
 A complete list of the hundreds of people who contributed data sets or helped collect data in the field, process herbarium collections, identify the voucher specimens, and computerize and analyze the data will be published in the volume summarizing the data.
 Special thanks are given to Nancy Hediger who was responsible for organizing the data presented here in their final form.